-Witherspoon Hall is home for the Arkansas Tech Music Department housed in the College of Arts and Humanities.
-The building is open from 7:00 a.m. to 5:00 p.m. daily, with special swipe card access available until 11:00 p.m. to music majors, students enrolled in night classes in the building, and students enrolled in large music ensembles.
+Witherspoon Hall is home to the Arkansas Tech Music Department, housed in the College of Arts and Humanities.
+The building is open from 7:30 a.m. to 5:00 p.m. daily, with special swipe card access available until 10:00 p.m.
+Monday-Friday and on weekends from 8:00 am to 10:00 pm to music majors, students enrolled in night classes in the building, and students enrolled in large music ensembles.
 Swipe card access is granted through the office of Student Accounts after submission by the Head of the Department of Music and authorization by the Dean of Arts and Humanities.